MoneyWise

 Update Events in Calendar

-The learning content page now contained a related personal event, based on which the learning content was suggested and a checklist of actionable steps to consolidate the learning.
+The learning content now contained a "related personal event", based on which the learning content was suggested and a checklist of actionable steps to consolidate the learning.

 Learning Content with Related Personal Event & Checklist